Harmon-Mendelowitz/CS3411-hw3-process-information-system-call/README.md

 ```

 The `which` argument specifies which of the active processes in the system, the caller wants to get information about.
-It is intended to allow the caller to iterate through each process in the system.
+It is intended to allow the caller to iterate through each active process in the system.
 For example, `which` of `0` means that you want information about the "0th" process that is active in the system, while `which` of `1` should give you information about the "1st".

 The return value will be `0` while the system call returns information about the process in the `struct pstat` argument.